rdchip/Temperature-24h-Raspberry-Pi/README.md

 # Uninstall 2.8" screen display

 In case you need to uninstall the 2.8"display, turn off the system and remove the microSD card.
 Plug the microSD to windows pc and edit the config.txt file.
-Commend the last section [all] at the end of the file using #, like the following.
+Comment the last section [all] at the end of the file using #, like the following.

 <img src="picture/config2.PNG" width=950>

-The system will reboot and your big monitor will back if it is connected.
+Save the config file and place the microSD back into the Raspberry Pi and Turn it on.
+The video signal is back to the mini HMDI port and your big monitor will works again.
+Remove all # that you inserted to get the 2.8" display back.

-# Brightness adjustment
+# Brightness adjustment (2.8" Display only)

 In oreder to reduce the brightness of the 2.8" display, there are two pads that need to be in short circuit, solder this pins and run the bash code:
 ````sh